Plompi/VinURL/README.md

 # Config

 various client-side settings can be made.
-The config-screen can be accessed through ModMenu or the slash command (see Commands Section)
+The config-screen can be accessed through [Mod Menu](https://modrinth.com/mod/modmenu) or the slash command (see
+Commands Section)